-The policy for extra credit in this course is students can submit an additional Journal Article Review for extra credit.
-The extra journal article review will not substitute or replace any course assignment.
-The extra credit assignment is worth up to three points on the final grade.
+The policy for extra credit in this course is students can submit a book review for extra credit.
+The book review will not substitute or replace any course assignment.

 Blackboard and ITC Technical Support

 Blackboard is the instructional platform used in this class.
 Please make sure that your contact information is accurate and up-to-date.
 If you need assistance, please contact the Information Technology Center (Hardin Student Center 290 or call 504.816.8180).
 Here are other helpful links to ITC assistance.
 Selfserve@nobts.edu - Email for technical questions/support request for help with the site (Access to online registration, financial account, online transcript, etc.)